 Importantly, they have many variations of individual styles.
-For example, if you’re looking for a classic solitaire setting, there’s a wide variety of settings to choose from:
+For example, if you’re looking for a classic solitaire setting, there’s 16 different settings to choose from:

 And if you are looking for something more ornate, they also offer a good selection of other ring styles too:

 Lastly, if you’re looking for a shape other than a round diamond, then 77 Diamonds offer a great selection for you too.
 For example, they offer five variations for pear diamond halo rings:

 This is not common, and again means that you should be able to find what you’re looking for.